Hxucaa/leancloud-server/README.md

 # Getting started

-- Install nvm and node.js version 0.12.7.
-The version node.js run on Leancloud is so far based on 0.12.x.
-Local development and testing environment should match the production environment.
-Enter `nvm use 0.12.7` in command line.
-- Install [^avoscloud-code-command]: [avoscloud-code-command](https://github.com/leancloud/avoscloud-code-command) command line tool
+1. Mare sure your node environment is 0.12.7
+2. Make sure you wrap the App ID, App Key, Master Key, and the random string inside quotation markers ("")
+3. npm install -g  avoscloud-code
-- Clone the repo
+4. Clone LeanCloud-server repo
-- Run `npm install` in command line.
+5. Run `npm install` in repo directory

 ## Setup schema, indexing, CLP (class level permission) and ACL (access control list)
 All database setting files are located in `populator/database_settings`.

-### Schema
+### Data and schema

-- Database schema has to be setup manually.
-The easiest way is to import the schema to the database via the web interface.
-- Go to the web interface of your database instance on LeanCloud.
+1. Go to the web interface of your database instance on LeanCloud.
 Under "存储", click on the gears icon on the right side of "数据".
 On the menu, click "数据导入".
-On the popup, under "导入 class" enter the name of the class and select the schema file.
-For example, to import the `_User` schema, enter `_User` as the class name and select the file at `populator/database_setings/_User/_User.schema.json`.
+On the popup, under "导入 class" enter the name of the class and select the schema/population file.
+Use first part of the file name as the class name. (e.g. Business, Adress, etc.)
+2. Import all data from population.json files in `populator/database_settings`.
-- Import schemas for all classes found in `populator/database_settings`.
+3. Import all schemas from schema.json files in `populator/database_settings`.

 ### Indexing
 - Once you've finished importing schema, go back to the same "存储" page.
 - Click on a class you just imported schema for.
 Then click on "其他 => 索引".
 - In the popup, setup the indexing exactly like the documentation for each class.
-You can find the documentation under `populator/database_settings` for each class. **Note** that some of the indexes are required and filled by LeanCloud.
+You can find the documentation under `populator/database_settings` for each class. **Note** that some of the indexes are required and pre-filled by LeanCloud.
 Just make sure your version looks exactly the same as the documentation.

 ### CLP